pydap/pydap/docs/developer_responses.rst

 Responses
 ---------

-If handlers are responsible for converting data into the Pydap data model, responses to the opposite: the convert from the data model to different representations.
+If handlers are responsible for converting data into the pydap data model, responses to the opposite: the convert from the data model to different representations.
 The Opendap specification defines a series of standard responses, that allow clients to introspect a dataset by downloading metadata, and later download data for the subset of interest.
 These standard responses are the DDS (Dataset Descriptor Structure), the DAS (Dataset Attribute Structure) and the DODS response.

 Apart from these, there are additional non-standard responses that add functionality to the server.
 The ASCII response, for example, formats the data as ASCII for quick visualization on the browser; the HTML response builds a form from which the user can select a subset of the data.

-Here is an example of a minimal Pydap response that returns the attributes of the dataset as JSON:
+Here is an example of a minimal pydap response that returns the attributes of the dataset as JSON:

 .. code-block:: python